LD Network

 Associated Conditions with Cerebral Palsy

-People can experience additional health challenges alongside cerebral palsy.
-Some of the associated conditions with cerebral palsy include:
+People can experience additional health challenges and difficulties alongside cerebral palsy.
+Some of the associated challenges with cerebral palsy include:

 Cerebral Palsy Treatment